 Research in the Vascular Biology Group focuses on creating micro-vascular (capillary) blood vessel networks for tissue regeneration, both in tissue engineering of new organs or tissues, or as part of a wound healing response.
 The group’s work originally focused on the spontaneous formation of capillary networks that sprout from large blood vessels isolated in a tissue engineering chamber in an animal.
 This chamber model has grown cardiac muscle, fat, pancreatic islets and liver tissue.
 More recently the group has focused on growing capillary networks in the laboratory to vascularize 3D tissue engineering constructs prior to implantation in an animal model.

 A major problem in assembling 3-dimensional tissue engineering constructs (support materials and organ/tissue specific cells) is providing an interconnected blood vessel network (vascularization) throughout the construct that can immediately supply blood to all cells in the construct.
 Traditional vascularization techniques take at least a week and many construct cells die during this time.
 A solution is to pre-vascularize the tissue engineering construct in the laboratory prior to implantation in an animal model.
 The Vascular Biology Group’s current projects focus on the technique of pre-vasculariation of porous scaffolds that can be implanted in wounds, and pre-vascularization of small organ-like structures called organoids, all in the laboratory.
-We are also investigating various ways to implant the main cell type that forms capillaries - endothelial cells in multi-cellular spheroids.
-Most of our current research involves human tissue sand cells.

 The aim of this study is to form human capillary networks from human endothelial cells and transplant into animal wound models.
 This project aims to increase vascularization in difficult to heal wounds.
 Staff member involved: Dr Anne Kong.